 A lesson is a collection of activities that are interrelated.
 Teachers can use the lesson module to share both bookshelf and external resources, which are presented to students as tiles in a step-by-step digital lesson.

 Create the Lesson Shell

-Step 1: From the Lesson module, select Create Lesson in the top right corner.
+Step 2: Select Create Lesson in the top right corner.